 At the Downtown Library

-From the very first, babies start building the skills they will need when they’re learning to read.
-Baby Storytime enriches the language learning abilities of babies from birth to when they are taking their first steps.
+Babies start building the skills they will need when they’re learning to read.
+Baby Storytime enriches the language learning abilities of babies.
 40 minute event: 20 minute program, followed by 20 minutes for babies and their grown-ups to play and connect.

 Tuesdays, 10:15 and 11:00, Downtown